Bertelsmann Value Added (BVA)

 Contractual Trust Arrangement (CTA)

-Concept of funding and insolvency protection of pension obligations by transfer of assets into a structure similar to a trust.
+The concept of funding and insolvency protection of pension obligations by transferring of assets into a structure similar to a trust.
 Assets are classified as plan assets under IFRS and netted against the company’s pension obligations.

 The term for responsible corporate management and control in the interest of creating sustainable value.

 The (interest) coverage ratio is a financing target.
 It represents the ratio of operating EBITDA to financial result.
 Amounts reported in the annual financial statements are modified in calculating the coverage ratio.

 Customer Relationship Management (CRM) is a strategic approach that establishes, maintains and reinforces companies’ customer relationships using state-of-the-art information and communication technologies.

 The equity method is a method of accounting to recognize associates and joint ventures whereby the investment is initially recognized at cost and adjusted thereafter for the postacquisition change in the investor’s share of the investee’s net assets.